Introduction

 Heres are the results of what two participants came up with.
 It is clear that every heading was used to separate the pages.
 However, Participant 2 showed that some headings could be combined, which I thought was very interesting as this could simplify the navigation process for users.

-Upon reflection, this exercise provided valuable insight into how users navigate through creative agencies website.
-Doing this experiment at the start of this projects enabled me to receive an initial understanding of how I could organise the website to create an effective and memorable user experience.
+Upon reflection, this exercise provided an insight into how users navigate through creative agencies website.
+Doing this experiment at the start of this project enabled me to receive an initial understanding of how I could organise the website to create an effective and memorable user experience.
 This provided a valuable base to build upon in and develop the next part of this project.

 Site Mapping